Health-Informatics-UoN/lettuce/docs/_sources/autoapi/app/index.rst.txt

 .. py:function:: run_db(request: PipelineRequest) -> List[Dict[str, Any]]
    :async:

-   Fetch OMOP concepts for a medication name
+   Fetch OMOP concepts for a name

    Default options can be overridden by the pipeline_options in the request

    Parameters
    ----------
    request: PipelineRequest
-       An API request containing a list of informal names for medications and the options of a pipeline
+       An API request containing a list of informal names and the options of a pipeline

    Returns
    -------